Styles | MapGL | Urbi Documentation

 map.addLayer(anotherLayer, 'my-polygons-layer');

-You can also add the layer before the layers that are configured in the Style Editor:
+You can also add the layer before the layers that are configured in the Style editor:

-map.addLayer(layer, 'other roads tunnel');
+map.addLayer(layer, 'other roads');

 <!DOCTYPE html>